blurry-mood/Deep-Learning-Blocks/docs/CNN Layers.md

 ### **How to use**:
 1- Import ConvBlock:
-> from deepblocks.CNN.SE import SE
+> from deepblocks import SE

 2- Create an instance:
 >  se = SE(in_channels: int, ratio: int = 16)